aweller/CancerPipeline/README.md

 - Run MutSigCV on the united maf.

 CancerPipeline is written in Python/ruffus and aware of which steps have been run before on which files.
-Each rerun of the pipeline will thus only touch the files that have **changed** since the last time it was run, not stupidly rerun all of them.
+Each rerun of a pipeline will thus only touch the files that have **changed** since the last time it was run, not stupidly rerun all of them.

 ##Input

+CancerPipeline allows the definition of different **projects**, each with different filtering settings, a different name etc.
+If new samples arrive, a project can easily be rerun to bring all folders, files and functional analyses for that project up to date.
+In the following examples, our project is called *myproject*.

 The pipeline expects all unfiltered input vcf to be located in one folder.